Canop/bacon/website/src/community/emacs-bacon.md

 [emacs-bacon](https://seed.pipapo.org/nodes/seed.pipapo.org/rad:zKbD2Y9kERBYScgczMaJBTRfjBhh)
 is an emacs minor-mode, which, combined with bacon, lets you navigate between errors and warnings without leaving your editor, just hitting a key.
-It also syncronizes bacon to show the current navigated item.
+It also synchronizes bacon to show the current navigated item.

 # Development